MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-01-create-music-suggestion-agent.md

     }
     ```

     In this code, you use the `KernelFunction` decorator to declare your native function.
-You also use the `Description` decorator to add a description of what the function does.
+You use a descriptive name for the function so that the AI can call it correctly.
 The user's list of recent plays is stored in a text file called 'RecentlyPlayed.txt'.
 Next, you can add code to add a song to the list.

 1. Add the following code to your `MusicLibraryPlugin` class:

     ```c#
-    [KernelFunction, Description("Add a song to the recently played list")] public static string AddToRecentlyPlayed(
+    [KernelFunction("AddToRecentPlays")]
-        [Description("The name of the artist")] string artist, [Description("The title of the song")] string song, [Description("The song genre")] string genre)
+    public static string AddToRecentlyPlayed(string artist,  string song, string genre) {
-    {
         // Read the existing content from the file string filePath = "Files/RecentlyPlayed.txt";
         string jsonContent = File.ReadAllText(filePath);
-        var recentlyPlayed = (JsonArray) JsonNode.Parse(jsonContent);
+        var recentlyPlayed = (JsonArray) JsonNode.Parse(jsonContent)!;

         var newSong = new JsonObject
         {